 Before you begin writing your content, use Google or another keyword research and planner such as Ahrefs to find out what keyword best fits your topic.
 This research will probably alter the angle you take on the topic.
 For example, you might be planning to write an article about the ’12 best coffee makers’, but, after keyword research, realise that people are searching more for reviews on individual brands of coffee machines, which may mean you decide to write one large brands review blog post or a series of shorter ones on individual brands.

 Keyword research tools also usually suggest some questions that people are using to search on this topic.
+In the case of this blog post, I started by seeing who was typing SERP or SERPs into search engines, but I soon found out that the question ‘What Does SERP Stand For?’ was one of the most popular.
+So, I used that instead of the more generic ‘SERP’, which had much steeper competition from much larger websites.
 Questions your target audience are already asking make great long-tail keywords, blog post topics and titles.

 Another item of on page SEO jargon to pay attention includes the KD (keyword difficulty), a combined score measuring how difficult it is to rank in the top 10 SERPs (search engine results pages) for the selected keyword, including how many referring domains you’d need to achieve that.
 While it’s tempting to go for the one with the largest Volume (number of searches), remember that this will likely be accompanied by a high KD that makes it a ton of extra work and no-one will click on your result if it’s buried far down the SERPs for that keyword.